 The project started in Feburary 2011 and runs until March 2014.

-2012 is the first main field season.
+2012 was the first main field season.

 For further information contact: